Songkhla Old Town Travel Guide in Southern Thailand

 It’s a good starting point before exploring the old town.
 Sadly it was under renovation when I was here.

-• Southern Thai curries (spicy and rich)
+• southern Thai curries

 Thai food in Songkhla